 - chemical control with sprays of insecticides which are either ovicidal, larvicidal or both

-- sex pheromone mating disruption with a grid of Exosex autoconfusion dispensers.
+- sex pheromone mating disruption using an autoconfusion system.

 Now that the codling moth granulovirus (Carpovirusine, Cyd-X, Madex Top) is available, it should be used wherever possible, bearing in mind the following limitations:

 - It only controls codling moth and not tortrix moths, Blastobasis or other pests

 - A maximum of ten sprays each (Madex Top) giving 8-14 days protection is allowed per season (a maximum of six sprays per generation)

 - Application should be made just before egg hatch is expected to ensure larvae pick up virus particles as they move from the egg to the apple entry point.
 Application a little bit too early is preferable to a little bit too late.